ymax74/szm/README.md

 g++ -fPIC -shared -o libszm.so szm.c

+2. Download sample files via http://outreach.puldb.ru/fits.zip

 Next, there are two examples of usage...

-2. Run the ht-and-detect-in-frame-set.py by:
+3. Run the ht-and-detect-in-frame-set.py by:

 python3 ht-and-detect-in-frame-set.py

 This will show a file name that contains a meteor event and create a plot with the detection peak.

-3. Run ht-and-detect.py by:
+4. Run ht-and-detect.py by:

 python3 ht-and-detect.py